 Artistic Director and CEO

 Ruth Smillie is a director, playwright, actor, and theatre educator.
-Born in Vanderhoof, British Columbia, in 1954, Ruth’s family lived in Vancouver and Natick, Massachusetts, before settling in Saskatoon, Saskatchewan, in 1961.
+Born in Vanderhoof, British Columbia, Ruth’s family lived in Vancouver and Natick, Massachusetts and Saskatoon (with a side jaunt for a year in New York City.)

 Ruth spent a year at the University of Saskatchewan before moving to Toronto in 1974 to study acting at Ryerson University.
 Summers were spent in Saskatoon working as an actor for Twenty Fifth Street Theatre.
 Upon graduating from Ryerson in 1978, Ruth worked as an actor in Vancouver, Calgary, Edmonton and Saskatoon.